-The basic patterns found in the first set of one-off intrusion simulations were emulated in the second set, with the effects scaling with the degree of intrusion and the degree of reproductive excess.
-The higher the intrusion rate, the greater the negative impact of one-off intrusion on population size (Fig.4, compare bottom panels to top panels).
+The basic patterns found in the first set of acute intrusion simulations were emulated in the second set, with the effects scaling with the degree of intrusion and the degree of reproductive excess.
+The higher the intrusion rate, the greater the negative impact of acute intrusion on the number of spawners (Fig.4, compare bottom panels to top panels).
 The number of spawners was reduced to a lower level when the intrusion rate was higher, because ZHARDwas dragged more from the optimum (Fig.S3).
-In contrast, the greater the reproductive excess, the weaker the negative impact of one-off intrusion on population size (Fig.4, compare right panels to left panels), because NR remained above K for longer (Fig.S4).
+In contrast, the greater the reproductive excess, the weaker the negative impact of acute intrusion on population size (Fig.4, compare right panels to left panels), because NR remained above K for longer (Fig.S4).
 The level of reproductive excess did not affect the level of maladaptation (Fig.S3), but rather the effects of a given level of maladaptation on the number of spawners.
 RPS was negatively affected by intrusion in all cases, but this translated into strong impacts on number of spawners only in those scenarios where RPS was reduced below 1 (Fig.S4).
 For a given level of intrusion and reproductive excess, intrusion had a greater negative impact on population size when intruders were competitively superior.
 The probability of extinction (fraction of replicate populations that went extinct) was higher when the level of intrusion was higher, when the level of reproductive excess was lower, and when intruders were competitively superior to locals (Fig.S5).

 The patterns were the same (results not shown) when ZHARDintruders was instead assumed to be greater, rather than less than, ZHARD(locals), because the adaptive landscape was symmetrical about the optimum.
 The patterns were also more pronounced when a bigger absolute difference between ZHARDintruders and ZHARDlocals was assumed (i.e., greater maladaptation of intruders), and less pronounced when a smaller absolute difference was assumed (i.e., weaker maladaptation of intruders; Fig.S6).

-Continuous intrusion scenarios
+Chronic intrusion scenarios

-Continuous intrusion simulations set 1:
+Chronic intrusion simulations set 1: